Japanese American Internment Museum

 The Japanese American Internment Museum (日系アメリカ人抑留博物館 Nikkei Amerikajin Yokuryū Hakubutsukan), also known as the WWII Japanese American Internment Museum and the Jerome-Rohwer Interpretive Museum & Visitor Center, is a history museum in McGehee, Arkansas.
 The museum features exhibits regarding the area history of Japanese American internment in the 1940s when more than 17,000 Japanese Americans were housed at nearby Rohwer War Relocation Center and Jerome War Relocation Center during World War II.
 Exhibits include a film, oral histories, photographs, personal artifacts and some art made by internees, as well as changing art exhibitions.
 The museum also has started a library that lends books to people about the Japanese American experience.

 Visitors are encouraged to tour the remains of the Rohwer War Relocation Center, which is located about 17 mi away from the museum.
 The site includes a memorial, cemetery, interpretive panels and audio kiosks.

 The museum opened its doors on April 16, 2013, and is located in the south building of the historic McGehee Railroad Depot.
 It is one of several Arkansas State University Heritage Sites.

 The dedication ceremony for the museum featured the actor, activist, and former camp incarceree George Takei giving a speech; his narration is also featured on a number of the audio displays.

-1999-2012
+History

+Building

+The Missouri Pacific Railroad Depot-McGehee is a historic railroad station on Railroad Street in McGehee, Arkansas.
+The single-story brick building was built c.
+1910 by the Missouri Pacific Railroad in its distinctive Mediterranean/Italianate style.
+The building is of particular importance in McGehee because the town is located where it is due to the company's decision to locate the station here.
+The station has a basic cruciform plan, an elongated rectangle with a projecting telegrapher's station on one side, and a matching projection on the other.
+It has a red tile roof, with a spreading cornice supported by Italianate brackets.

+The building was listed on the National Register of Historic Places in 1992.

+Museum creation

-Instead of just having structures and other forms of art, this museum has unique work spaces.
-It also opened a historic section so people have knowledge behind this topic.
+In addition to its structures and art, this museum also has unique work spaces and a historic section.

 The work spaces are used for collections and more specifically for the Frank.
 H Watase Media Arts Center.
-Some of the interesting events that happen in the community area of the museum would be wedding receptions.
-It is interesting to see everything that happens in that space but it could be significant for people.
+Wedding receptions and other events are hosted in the community area of the museum.

 The historic section of the museum is interesting since they did wait a while to make that section and it is one of the most important parts to mention.
 One important exhibition that is included in the museum is the "Fighting for Democracy: Who is the 'We' in 'We, the People'?"